huntforhomesaz/cleanout2closing-site/content/pages/service-cleanout-and-vendor-coordination.md

 - I coordinate vendors and cleanout according to that guidance.
 - We document work and move toward a sale in a way that makes sense for everyone.

-You are not hiring â€œjust a cleanout companyâ€ or â€œjust a Realtor.â€
+You are not hiring "just a cleanout company" or "just a Realtor."
 You are working with someone who understands how the dirty, practical work and the legal, financial side intersect.

 ---